 Leather-covered instruments: the leather should be rubbed down occasionally with a soft cloth.
 If it seems to be becoming very dry or cloudy-looking, a good quality black shoe polish can be applied, and rubbed well in.
 If the instrument gets accidentally caught at the end and a little leather peels off, use a small amount of ordinary white PVA glue to stick it down again.

-VAT at 20% is added within the European Union to all items other than books import duties may be payable for countries outside Europe prices in British £'s and are subject to change without notice all instruments at A=440 unless stated otherwise
+• VAT at 20% will be added to all items (other than books) within the UK only • import duties may be payable for countries outside Britain and N. Irealnd • prices in British £'s subject to change without notice • all instruments at A=440 unless stated otherwise